-The assumed tragedy of the commons is predicated on the notion that common pool resources (fisheries, air, grazing lands, etc.) will have too many claimants on their resources.
-Usually, the “answer” to governance of the commons is either to privatize the resource, or place it under public governance.
+The assumed tragedy of the commons is predicated on the notion that common-pool resources (fisheries, air, grazing lands, etc.) will have too many claimants.
+Usually, the “answer” to governance of the commons is either to privatize the resource or to place it under public governance.

 But humans have been solving common-property problems for centuries—a fact that economists and centralized authorities have generally ignored.
 We will look at a couple of examples and then explore Elinor Ostrom's institutional analysis of common-property resources as a model for thinking about voluntary governance of the commons.